Wanted: A Flexible Lecture Capture Solution — With Industry-Leading Support

 While the conversion process ran longer than originally expected, the results were everything SBCTC had hoped for.
 Nearly every video was successfully converted, with video streams, slide content, and captioning maintained.
 Only the recordings for which Tegrity couldn’t provide valid video or audio streams couldn’t be transitioned.

-When all was said and done, some videos even saw their visual quality enhanced, benefitting from Panopto’s ability to process video at a higher frame rate than Tegrity.
+When all was said and done, some videos even saw their visual quality enhanced, benefiting from Panopto’s ability to process video at a higher frame rate than Tegrity.
 “Our faculty users were quite happy to get those recordings back,” said Carbon.
 “And when they did, we heard some great things about Panopto.”

 “Now that we’re up and running, our faculty is confident when it comes to making their recordings, and we’re hearing a lot of happy reviews,” said Carbon.
 “The folks using Panopto for online classes have been very positive, and of course, the folks using Panopto in their face-to-face classrooms tell me it’s a no-brainer, an easy way to really help their students.”